Hit-N-Run wins 21st KWLA

-Hit-N-Run captain David Fields put Mindy Fitzpatrick on a blue marlin 80 minutes into the start of fishing and his she tallied a release after a 77-minute fight.
+Hit-N-Run captain David Fields put Mindy Ballou Fitzpatrick on a blue marlin 80 minutes into the start of fishing and she tallied a release after a 77-minute fight.
 Hit-N-Run angler Laura Russell was in the fighting chair when white marlin was hooked at noon.
 Russell scored a release three minutes later to help Hit-N-Run finish with 525 points.

 Lo Que Sea finished second with 500 points for one white marlin release and three sailfish releases.
 Four boats were tied at third place at 400 points until Bootlegger weighed a 4.0-pound dolphin to finish at 404 points.
 Bootlegger angler Annalee Austin reeled in a blue marlin after a 45-minute fight to put her team in position to break the tie.